 - Mian (cold noodle) Workshop— The Confucius Institute at WMU hosted a cooking workshop to learn how to make traditional Chinese Mian, cold noodles.

 - Rokugo performance— Rakugo is a traditional Japanese comedy performance and was performed by Kimochi, a professional Rakugo performer.
 This performance was held during the Japan Festival and hosted by the Soga Japan Center.

 - Orchestra Rouh— This performance was hosted by the Refugee Outreach Collective and the Arabic Program.
 Orchestra Rouh, an educational initiative of the Kalamazoo Symphony Orchestra, provides ongoing music instruction to children of Syrian and other refugee families in Kalamazoo.

 - Western World Cup—This co-ed soccer tournament kicks off International Education Week each year and collects soccer equipment donations for children in low income soccer clubs in the Dominican Republic.
-Hosted by International Student Activities and Aspiras.
+Hosted by the Global Engagement Activities office and Aspiras.

 - International Trivia Night—Test your international knowledge with trivia from around the world.
 Food and prizes provided, hosted by the Study Abroad Alumni Ambassadors

 - International Taste Fest Potluck— Registered Student Organizations are invited to provide food from the cultures represented by students in their organization.
 Hosted by Lee Honors College and the Western Student Association.